bigbrotherisstillwatching/ut-radio/README.md

 afterwards.

-Unfortunately (at the moment?) this does not work, when connected to speakers etc. over bluetooth and is only for arm64.

 **Keep in mind that:**

 -it might lead to problems when doing an OTA update, so better uninstall before and reinstall after updating
--it is an unconfined app with full access to the system
+-it is an unconfined app with full access to the system -only for arm64

 ## Download

-You can try this artifact from Actions (https://github.com/bigbrotherisstillwatching/ut-radio_metadata_workaround/actions/runs/7349819771/artifacts/1138195163)
+You can try this artifact from Actions (https://github.com/bigbrotherisstillwatching/ut-radio_metadata_workaround/actions/runs/7351851322/artifacts/1138556480)